 Since mold grows rapidly, it can infest personal belongings, including furniture, beds, blankets, towels, and even clothing quickly ruining the articles and requiring complete replacement.
 That is even true when the mold is found and removed quickly, to ensure there is no further contamination.

-At The Morgan Law Group, P.A., our Florida, Mississippi, Louisiana and Puerto Rico mold damage claims attorneys have also represented individuals, families, and business owners who have seasonal residences and companies throughout the state.
+At The Morgan Law Group, P.A., our Florida, Mississippi, Louisiana, California and Puerto Rico mold damage claims attorneys have also represented individuals, families, and business owners who have seasonal residences and companies throughout the state.
 When flooding occurs inside one of their properties, it can take months to identify a mold problem, and by the time they do, their property can be completely contaminated.

 Whether the problem is identified immediately or after a delay, mold removal and damage replacement are extremely costly, leaving our residents in a difficult financial position.